 Best for Blowouts: Drybar Half Pint Small Round Brush

-For a salon quality blow out, you need the correct brush.
-Drybar, which specializes in giving clients blowouts, created this brush which is suitable for all hair types and can help you achieve the perfect at-home blowout.
+For a salon-quality blowout, you need the correct brush.
+Cult-favorite blowout destination Drybar created this brush to help you achieve the perfect at-home blowout.

 The round shape makes it easier for you to get the sleek and smooth styling you want without any trouble.
 The ceramic barrel, which is designed with vents so your hair dries quicker, heats up while drying to help lock in your style.
-Drybar trademarks this tool as a curling iron inside of a brush.
-The half pint version is better for short to medium hair, so if you have longer hair, try out their Drybar Full Pint Round Brush.
+The half-pint version is better for short to medium hair, so if you have longer hair, try out their Drybar Full Pint Round Brush.

-Best for Short Hair: Conair Velvet Touch Vent Brush
+Best for Faster Styling: Conair Velvet Touch Vent Brush

-Whether you’re using heat or not, short hair can get puffy super easily if it’s not treated properly.
 When using a blow dryer, a brush with vents like Conair's Velvet Touch will allow for air to circulate through your hair instead of just blowing onto it.
+That means faster blow-drying and styling, so you can spend more time checking off all those other to-dos on your list.